 Why do all these baking recipes use bizarre ingredients?!
 I don't have this stuff!

 Listen: if you expect a cake to look, smell and taste like “real cake” without the flour and sugar and carbs, you’ve got to turn some slightly more exotic ingredients.
 You know?
 We’re multi-talented, but we do not hold dominion over the laws of baking physics.

 Truth be told, you’ll find a handful of very commonly used LC staples like Almond Flour, Coconut Flour and Xanthan Gum in many recipes and once you start LC baking, you’ll probably keep them in your freezer.
 Go slow and add to your ingredient collection a little at a time.
 Or skip the baked goods.
 I don’t care.
 Just don’t fuss at me about it!

 Some are concerned about the safety of sucralose in general, though.
-I’m not touching that debate with gloves and a 10-foot pole.
-You will have to investigate on your own to decide what’s right for you.
+I’m not concerned about the most amounts I consume myself, but you will have to investigate on your own to decide what’s right for you.

-However, please understand that MANY LC recipes list Splenda, especially if they were developed a while back, when Splenda was all we had.
-We’d walk 20 miles each way to get ourselves a couple of packets, in the snow.
+However, please understand that MANY low carb recipes use Splenda, especially if they were developed a while back when Splenda was the best we had.
+We’d walk 20 miles each way to score ourselves a couple of packets, in the snow.
 Uphill.
 Both ways.
 And we liked it.
 Because that’s just how things were in prehistoric times.

 If you see a recipe you want to make but don’t want to use Splenda, sub another sweetener.
 Problem solved!

 Why do you post so many sweets?!
 Where's the healthy stuff, you Erythritol-pushing freaks?

 Some people think it's best to avoid sweets altogether from a philosophical perspective.
 If that is your decision, more power to you!
 However, not everyone is you and not everyone goes low carb for the same reasons.